hemanthmunireddy/portfolio/README.md

 - Developed a compression-actuated mechanism to convert torque into synchronized rotary and linear motion, leveraging robotic movements for efficient and accurate fastening operations.
 - Optimized robot motion paths and configured multiple user frames to accommodate diverse workpiece orientations, enhance adaptability and precision, resulting in a 30% increase in operational performance, a 20% reduction in cycle times.

-### Prediction of Cardiovascular Disease in Machine Learning
+### Prediction of Cardiovascular Disease using Machine Learning
 https://drive.google.com/file/d/199sTHk4ELnh7AEVgIO1uo2BRP1IV_nb9/view?usp=drive_link
 - Led a comprehensive exploration of a Cardiovascular dataset, harnessing the power of 308,854 records and 19 features.
 Skillfully applied Exploratory Data Analysis and strategic feature engineering to unearth hidden insights.
 Tackled class imbalance head-on with under-sampling and SMOT techniques.
 Implemented a suite of Machine Learning classifiers—from Naive Bayes to Gradient Boosting—culminating in a standout